There are rules in place to keep you and others safe, on the ground and in the air.

 The drone safety rules simplify the regulations from the Civil Aviation Safety Regulations Part 101.

 The Part 101 Plain English guide for Micro and Excluded Category RPA also captures the foundational drone safety rules.
 It is primarily intended for micro and excluded drone operators.
-However, it is expected all drone users will find it useful.
+However, all drone users will find it useful.

-You should also read the latest Advisory Circulars to make sure you're following all the rules that apply to you.
+You should also read the latest Advisory Circulars for additional guidance:

 You can apply for additional flight authorisations for: